Elizabeth Margaret Pace

-Dr Elizabeth Pace (1866 - 1957) was a Scottish doctor, suffragist and advocate for women's health and women's rights.
+Elizabeth Pace (1866–1957) was a Scottish medical doctor, suffragist and advocate for women's health and women's rights.

 Early life and education

 Elizabeth Margaret Pace was born in Brixton in 1866 to Margaret Gibb and Thomas Richard Pace, a leather manufacturer, the eldest of four children.
 She attended Clapham High School.
 In 1884, she matriculated in the London School of Medicine for Women.
 She graduated in 1891.
 In 1892, she was presented to the chancellor at Burlington House, where she was noted for having an award in obstetrics.

 Career

 During her career, she worked in a number of institutions, in London, Glasgow and Scotland, including: